bennadel/StringUtils.cfc/README.md

 A while back, I happened to come across this [StringUtils Java Library][javalib].
 A number of the methods in the library are native to ColdFusion; however, many of them are not.
 I thought it would be a fun "code kata" to try an recreate this String Utils library as a ColdFusion functions.
-To be honest, I've been working a _lot_ lately and I thought this would be a fun little mental vacation.
+To be honest, __I've been working a _lot_ lately__ and I thought this would be a fun little mental vacation; a little bit of "therapy," if you will.

-Here is a list of the functions in the String Utils library ( that I will be reproducing):
+Here is a list of the functions in the String Utils library (that I will be reproducing, or at least trying to reproduce).
+Since ColdFusion doesn't support like-named functions with different signatures, the multi-signature functions will have to be collapsed into one function with internal routing logic based on the arguments.

 * __abbreviate__( String str, int maxWidth ) :: String
 * __abbreviate__( String str, int offset, int maxWidth ) :: String